andrewbonney/sflow-packet-inspector/README.md

 * Sending to an incorrect MAC address for a given multicast IP
 * Sending to a multicast MAC address without a multicast IP
-* Sending to or from an all 0x00 or all 0xff MAC address
+* Sending to or from an all 0x00 MAC address
 * Sending to or from common testing MACs such as 'deadbeef'
 * Error and discard counts increasing on switch ports